arkatebi/genomewide-nucleosome-mapping/README.md

-## Tool for Genomewide Nucleosome Mapping
+## Toolset for Genomewide Nucleosome Mapping
 * Calculates the distance auto-correlation function for a set of genes
 * Calculates the distance cross-correlation function for two sets of genes